AFRICA

 Even if the Treasurer has granted approval for actions notified after 1 January 2021, the Treasurer may, in limited circumstances, later exercise a "last resort" power to impose new conditions, vary existing conditions or order divestment of the assets on national security grounds.
 There are a number of conditions that need to be met before the "last resort" power may be exercised, including that one of the following applies:

-• where a foreign investor has made a materially false or misleading statement in the original review process, or omitted information which made a statement misleading in a material particular;
+• where a foreign investor has made a false or misleading statement in the original review process, or omitted information which made a statement false or misleading;

-• the foreign investor's business has materially changed since it received the no objection notification or exemption certificate; or
+• the foreign investor's structure, organisation or business has materially changed or its activities have materially changed since it received the no objection notification or exemption certificate; or

 • market circumstances have materially changed since that time.